-Based on the trailblazing exhibition entitled “Making Van Gogh” on view at the Städel Museum through February 16, 2020, we feel it is justified to refer to Vincent van Gogh as the “Father of Expressionism.”
-Without a doubt, this spectacular presentation of 50 paintings (and additional works on paper) by van Gogh goes even further, making a plausible argument that the Dutchman whose art career lasted no more than one decade should be recognized as a most influential figure in the development of German modern art.
+Based on the trailblazing exhibition entitled “Making Van Gogh” which was on view at the Städel Museum from October 23, 2019 through February 16, 2020, we feel it is justified to refer to Vincent van Gogh as the “Father of Expressionism.”
+Without a doubt, this spectacular presentation of 50 paintings (and additional works on paper) by Van Gogh goes even further, making a plausible argument that the Dutchman whose art career lasted no more than one decade should be recognized as a most influential figure in the development of German modern art.

 The city of Frankfurt is often described in unflattering terms.
 “Frommer’s Germany,” the popular travel guide, states: “Many travelers get their first introduction to Germany in this city because Frankfurt airport serves as the country’s main international hub.
 And that’s a shame, because although there are cultural and financial riches here, the city itself is not particularly memorable.”

 View of the river Main from Frankfurt’s Städel Museum.

 We respectfully disagree with Frommer’s, and with other negative media outlets that give Frankfurt a bad name.
 “Making Van Gogh” ranked among the best art shows presented in Europe prior to the pandemic and the Städel, perfectly situated on the banks of the river Main alongside a row of poplar trees, was historically-speaking the most fitting institution to host such a groundbreaking exhibit.

 Poplar trees in front of the Städel Museum (left) & Van Gogh’s “The Parsonage Garden at Neunen in Winter”